-As we have already said, the drop of the teeth can occurr in the years because of a slow dental consuption or, rapidly, because of a bad dentist work.
+As we have already said, the drop of the teeth can occur in the years because of a slow dental consumption or, rapidly, because of a bad dentist work.

 The lowering and non-extrusion of molars over the years makes the skull sink, comprising the cervical area and forcing the spine into a small place.

-So if you have psotural pronlems, you can relax, the only way you have to solve them is through the rehabilitation of your dental height.
+So if you have postural problems, you can relax, the only way you have to solve them is through the rehabilitation of your dental height.
 And Starecta is the only method in the world that face properly this problem.